MichaelCurrin/go-project-template/docs/template-notes/structure.md

 # Structure

-This doc explains the structure of this project.
+> An explanation of this project's file and directory structure

-For smaller projects, you may find it, you may find it much simpler and easier to have Go modules in the top-level of your repo, as covered in the basic section.
+For smaller projects, you may find it much simpler and easier to have Go modules in the top-level of your repo, as covered in the basic section.

 ## Basic structure